Wonder Man (TV series): Release

-Wonder Man is scheduled to premiere on Disney+ on January 27, 2026, and will consist of eight episodes.
-It was initially expected to premiere during the 2023–24 television season, but its release date was unclear by September 2023 given filming had not yet been completed amid the ongoing WGA and SAG-AFTRA strikes.
-The December 2025 release month was announced in October 2024.
+The series was initially expected to premiere during the 2023–24 television season, but its release date was unclear by September 2023, given filming had not yet been completed amid the ongoing WGA and SAG-AFTRA strikes.
+The series was ready for release around September 2024, but was delayed further following Disney's directive for Marvel Studios to decrease content output; in October 2024 it was scheduled for release in December 2025.
 Feige did not enjoy delaying the series, saying he disliked having "things sit on shelves" ready to go.
-He added that two similar series, HBO's The Franchise (2024) and The Studio, had been released since Wonder Man was delayed and it would now look like Marvel Studios was "following a trend, instead of leading it".
-Wonder Man was further shifted from its December 2025 release to January 2026, because Marvel Studios did not want the series to be competing with holiday programming.
-The series will be part of Phase Six of the MCU, and released under the "Marvel Spotlight" banner.
+He added that two similar series, HBO's The Franchise (2024) and Apple TV+'s The Studio (2025–present), had been released since Wonder Man was delayed and it would now look like Marvel Studios was "following a trend, instead of leading it".
+Winderbaum felt Wonder Man was differentiated from The Studio due to its focus on acting rather than the wider Hollywood studio system.
+Wonder Man was later shifted to a January 2026 release because Marvel Studios did not want the series to be competing with holiday programming.